M. P. T. Acharya

-Mandayam Parthasarathi Tirumal Acharya (15 April 1887 – 20 March 1954) was an Indian nationalist, communist and anarchist who was among the founding members of the Communist Party of India (Tashkent group).
-In a long political and activist life, Acharya was at various times associated with India House in London and the Hindu-German Conspiracy during World War I when, as a key functionary of the Berlin Committee, he along with Har Dayal sought to establish the Indian Volunteer Corps with Indian prisoners of war from the battlefields of Mesopotamia and Europe.
-Acharya subsequently moved in 1919 after the end of the war to the Soviet Union, where he was one of the founding members of the Communist Party of India at Tashkent.
-However, disappointed with the Communist International, Acharya returned to Europe in the 1920s where he was involved with the League against Imperialism and subsequently was involved with the international anarchist movement.
+Mandayam Parthasarathi Tirumal Acharya (April 15, 1887 – March 20, 1954) was an Indian nationalist, communist and anarchist who was among the founding members of the Communist Party of India (Tashkent group).
+Born to an Aiyangar brahmin family, Indian nationalism was part of his upbringing.
+Under threat of persecution, he left for Europe and became associated with London's India House and worked with V. D. Savarkar.
+He attempted to train as a revolutionary in the 1909 Second Melillan campaign and in Paris, where he became involved in the socialist movement.
+As a key functionary of the Berlin Committee in the World War I Hindu-German Conspiracy, Acharya attempted to rally German support for Indian revolutionaries.
+After the war, Acharya moved to the Soviet Union and helped found the Communist Party of India at Tashkent.
+Disappointed with the Communist International, he left for Europe, worked with the League against Imperialism, and developed anarcho-syndicalist views.
+After his ban was lifted in 1935, Acharya returned to India, where he worked as a journalist.

 Early life

 M.P.T.
-Acharya was born in 1887 in Madras to a family of Aiyangar brahmins.
+Acharya was born on 15 April 1887 in Madras to a family of Aiyangar brahmins.
 His father, M.P.
 Narasimha Aiyangar, was an employee in the Madras Public Works Department whose family had originally migrated from the state of Mysore.
 Young M.P.T. was exposed to nationalism from childhood, with his family playing a prominent role in the rise of Indian nationalism in South India.
 His close relatives included M.C.
 Alasinga Perumal, one of the co-founders of the Brahmavadin journal, as well as Prof. Rangachari of Madras Presidency College.
 Acharya himself was an admirer of Swami Vivekananda in his childhood.

 By 1900, a young Acharya, along with Subramanya Bharathi, had begun publication of the weekly journal called India, and worked hard to popularise the publication within a short time.
 However, the journal's nationalist editorials and critical and satirical cartoons quickly drew the attention of The Raj, forcing the young editors to quietly shift to the French enclave of Pondicherry, following the trail of notable numbers who migrated to the enclave as refugees.
 The publication also acquired popularity in Pondicherry.